sowcow/blog/content/posts/katastrofa.md

 Anyway initially I thought one of the hostesses called my haircut on the photo in the passport a "katastrofa".
 Now I'm thinking it was not about the photo or maybe it was.

-I enjoyed the experience there.
+It was fun and I enjoyed the experience there.
 Now I'm thinking about communication and more.

+---

+There is way more.